Tasuzawa/mysite/README.md

 # mysite

-For default Start Project With Django
+For Start Project With Django

 ## Style
 - Tailwindcss